• Skip to primary navigation

 Variations

 • Instead of spraying the fish with olive oil, you can brush it with melted butter.
-Yum.
+This won't work with frozen fillets or with very cold ones, though, because the melted butter will harden.

-Anything goes with this recipe, really.
-It's so versatile.
-But I like to serve it with side dishes that I can bake in the same 425°F oven.
-So I often serve this dish with any of the following sides:
+I like to serve paprika salmon with side dishes that I can bake in the same 425°F oven.
+So, I often serve it with any of the following sides:

 • Roasted fennel